c-sanders/ImageOverlay/README.md

 Invoking this Plugin non-interactively from the command line.
 -------------------------------------------------------------

-To invoke this Plugin from the command line, use a command which is similar to the following;
+To invoke this Plugin non-interactively, issue a command from the command line which is similar to the following;

 	find /home/craig/Pictures/ -name "Wicket the Ewok.jpeg" | \
 	gimp --no-interface \